q-viper/gradients-based-methods-on-large-least-square/README.md

 # gradients-based-methods-on-large-least-square
-Some codes and experiments I did as a part of Master's seminar titled as `Comparing Different Gradient Based Schemes on Large Least Squared Problems`.

-## What did I do?
+## What has been done?
-I explored different gradient descent based parameter update techniques i.e. Optimizers on Least Squared Problems.
-There were lots of factor to compare optimizers and I mostly did based on the learning rate. i.e. constant LR based optimizers and adaptive LR based optimizers.
-I made a little suplotting and visualizer on top of Matplotlib and it is nice.
+Different gradient descent based parameter update techniques i.e. Optimizers on Least Squared Problems has been done.
+There were lots of factor to compare optimizers and we mostly did based on the learning rate. i.e. constant LR based optimizers and adaptive LR based optimizers.
+We made a little subplotting and visualizer on top of Matplotlib and it is nice.

 ### Workflow
 1. Define a DataConfig from [gradls/datagenerator.py](gradls/datagenerator.py)